DeAndre Kane: 2019–20 season

-2023–24 season
+Grindavík

 In May 2023, Kane signed with Grindavík of the Úrvalsdeild karla.
 During the regular season, he averaged 20.3 points, 6.4 rebounds and 3.7 assists per game, helping Grindavík finish with the second best record in the league.
 After scoring 28 points in the first game of Grindavík's first round playoff series against defending champions Tindastóll, Kane was suspended for game two by the Icelandic Basketball Association disciplinary and ruling committee.
 Initially suspended for two games for remarks to a referee following Grindavík's loss against Stjarnan on 28 March 2024, the case was re-evaluated after it was discovered that Grindavík had not been properly informed of the case and the suspension was eventually reduced to one game.
 After helping Grindavík reach the Úrvalseild finals, where the team lost 2-3 to Valur, he signed a contract extension through the 2024–25 season.

+On 18 May 2026, he won his first Icelandic championship after Grindavík defeated Tindastóll in the Úrvalsdeild finals, 3–1.